Neved4/gendate/README.md

 ## Motivation

-The original shell script for generating days took several minutes, prompting a rewrite in C. Additional implementations were incorporated to explore the problem across various languages.
+The original shell script for generating days took several minutes, prompting a rewrite in C.
+Additional implementations were incorporated to explore the problem across other languages.

 ## Getting Started

+### Building

 `cd` to `src/variant`, then compile with the command from table below: